sv222/cloud-engineer-interview-questions/README.md

 36. What is Google Cloud Armor, and how does it protect web applications?
 37. Explain the concept of Google Cloud Healthcare API for healthcare data management.
 38. How do you use Google Cloud Endpoints for creating, deploying, and managing APIs?
-39. What is Google Cloud IoT Core, and how does it enable IoT device management?
+39. Google Cloud IoT Core was retired in August 2023 - what are the options for IoT device management on GCP today?
 40. Describe the benefits of Google Cloud Firestore for NoSQL document databases.
 41. How do you achieve data encryption in Google Cloud services?
 42. What is Google Cloud Private Catalog, and how does it help manage and distribute software catalogs?